-Global Community Engaged Learning
+Global Community Engaged Learning: Project Uganda

-Thirty-one current WSU students and alumni will be selected as participants for this trip.
+Thirty current WSU students and alumni will be selected as participants for this trip.

-Applicant interviews for this trip will be conducted on December 9th - December 16th.
-Participants will be notified of their selection on December 16th.
+Completed applications are due no later than midnight on November 29, 2017.
+Applicant interviews for this trip (if needed) will be conducted November 29 - December 1.
+Participants will be notified of their selection on December 4.

 Please note that it may be possible for you to use financial aid for this trip.
 Additionally, there are global community engaged learning as well as study abroad scholarships available.